bartificer/programming-by-stealth/docs/_tidbits/tidbit17a-docker-concepts.md

 In our analogy, a Docker image is a recipe or an empty food truck, ready for use.

 Although you can perfectly build an image from scratch, chances are high that someone has already solved your problem and made the resulting image available online.
-Typically these images can be found in [Docker hub](https://hub.docker.com/).
+Typically, these images can be found in [Docker hub](https://hub.docker.com/).
 You can use such an image as a base and add your own customisation to it.
 We won't cover this in this episode, but it might be addressed in a future episode.

 Without going too deep into the Docker image techniques for now, one term you might come across is **Docker layer**.
 A layer is a single instruction in the build of a Docker image.
 In our food analogy, if an image is a recipe, a layer is a step in that recipe.

 A **Docker container** is a running instance of an image.
 Docker start actually starts a container.
-In turn this pulls in the image and executes the layers in the image.
+In turn, this pulls in the image and executes the layers in the image.
 Containers are isolated from each other.
-So back to our analogy, you can have two food trucks, both identical initially, but one makes French food and the other makes Asian food, without even knowing about each other existence.
+So, back to our analogy, you can have two food trucks, both identical initially, but one makes French food, and the other makes Asian food, without even knowing about each other's existence.

-A container can be easily started, stopped, destroyed and rebuilt again.
+A container can be easily started, stopped, destroyed, and rebuilt again.
 This means that any data stored within a container can get lost very easily.
 That's why we need volumes.

 A **Docker volume** is a persistent storage location **outside** a container's lifecycle.
 This is the place where your project files live.

 Back to our analogy, a volume is the pantry where your ingredients are stored.
-If you keep your pantry separate but easy accessible from your food truck, you can replace or upgrade your food truck without losing the food.
+If you keep your pantry separate but easily accessible from your food truck, you can replace or upgrade your food truck without losing the food.

 ### How Are Containers Used?

 Each project or tool you work with --Jekyll, Node.js, PostgreSQL-- can run in its **own isolated container**.
 This means that you can have multiple versions of the same programming language or tool side by side, without conflicts.
 So project A uses Ruby 2.7, while project B uses Ruby 3.1.
 You can even run them side by side without clashes.

-And, as long as the image and container persist, you can even build an old project with an outdated version, while you updated your computer in the meantime and your system Ruby version went from 3.1 to 3.5.
+And, as long as the image and container persist, you could even build an old project with an outdated version, while you updated your computer in the meantime, and your system Ruby version went from 3.1 to 3.5.

 By default, Docker containers have their own **internal** file system.
 But that's not useful for development--you don't want your code trapped inside a container.
 So Docker allows you to **bind mount** a folder from your Mac into the container.
 This is called **volume binding**.